vinthony/rem.py/README.md

     - [x] MLP
     - [x] CNN

+# Before train

+> download the MNIST from http://yann.lecun.com/exdb/mnist/ and create a folder name dataset to unzip the files
+> you can also change the dir of file directly in `train.py`

-# easy to use
+# Easy to use

 a MNIST example can be run as :

 ```
-python Main.py
+python train.py
 ```

-# easy to define the network
+# Easy to define the network

 * you need to implement the `Network` class for your model , this class should inherit from `Model`